 Ever wanted to walk among giants?
 Well on the west coast of the South Island you can visit the West Coast Treetop Walk and take a stroll 20 meters above the forest floor.
 This cool experience lets you explore the landscape from a different perspective.

-Just a 15-minute drive from Hokitika, the West Coast Treetop Walk costs $32 NZD per adult, and here there is 450 meters of boardwalk to explore – which will take between 30-40 minutes to complete.
-Along the walk, there is also a tall viewing platform that must extend around another 20 meters higher.
+Just a 15-minute drive from Hokitika, the West Coast Treetop Walk costs $32 NZD per adult, and here there are 450 meters (1,476 feet) of boardwalk to explore – which will take between 30-40 minutes to complete.
+Along the walk, there is also a tall viewing platform that must extend around another 20 meters (66 feet) higher.

-This is a great option if you’re travelling with kids between Franz Josef and Punakaiki!
+This is a great option if you’re traveling with kids between Franz Josef and Punakaiki!

-The Lake Lanthe Matahi Campsite is also located here and a popular place to stay for those on a road trip.
-At only $8 NZD a night (for adults) it’s really cheap and is a peaceful place to spend the night.
+The Lake Ianthe Matahi Campsite is also located here and a popular place to stay for those on a road trip.
+At only $10 NZD a night (for adults) it’s really cheap and is a peaceful place to spend the night.

 Greymouth is the largest town on the West Coast of the South Island.
 One of the town’s claims to fame is that it’s home to popular brewery Monteith’s.
 It’s something of a New Zealand legend!
 The brewery runs tours that include a tasting session.
 If you’re a beer lover this is a must-do!

-Some of the best things to do in Greymouth include a visit to the History House Museum which showcases the town’s mining and jade-hunting past.
+There are some great things to do in Greymouth!
+You can take a visit to the History House Museum which showcases the town’s mining and jade-hunting past.
 To the south of town, Shantytown Heritage Park is a replica gold rush town with a museum and steam train – a great family-friendly activity.

 Also, be sure to stop into the many galleries in town that sell Pounamu.
 Did you know that Pounamu should not be bought for oneself as it’s ‘bad luck’ but instead as a gift for someone!
 This is the perfect place to pick up a souvenir for a loved one back home.